asiacanady/s18-a09/README.md

 Hint: Use the `worked_last_week` column in the `respondents` table and see `TUFWK` in the dictionary.
 When `worked_last_week` > 2, the respondent is retired/disabled/unable to work.

-3. Group your answer to (4) by whether or not the respondent has a spouse or partner in their household.
+3. Group your answer to (4) by whether or not the respondent has a spouse or partner in their household (three possibilities: spouse, partner, neither).
 (4 points)

 Hint: `spouse_or_partner_present`, see `TRSPPRES` in the codebook.